PA Business One-Stop Shop Helps You Start a Business in PA

 No other state can rival Pennsylvania and its unique mix of culture and tradition, innovation and entrepreneurship, and technology and talent.
 Our state is leading the way for successful businesses and communities with innovation, imagination, and a legendary can-do spirit, and we hope this resource and the information it provides will inspire you to join our vibrant and supportive business community and turn your vision into reality.

 The Pennsylvania Business One-Stop Shop is the go-to resource for planning, registering, operating, and growing a business while working smart and living happy in Pennsylvania.
-Make sure you sign up for our monthly newsletter to stay up-to-date on all of our Pennsylvania news and follow us on Facebook, Twitter, and LinkedIn.
+Make sure you sign up for our newsletter to stay up-to-date on all of our Pennsylvania news and follow us on Facebook, Twitter, and LinkedIn.

 Dennis M. Davin was appointed to serve as Secretary of the Department of Community and Economic Development in January 2015 by Governor Tom Wolf.